dabeaz-course/elevated/README.md

 simulator is written in Rust, you can attempt the project in programming language that you wish.
 You can employ any programming technique that you happen to know about.
-At the end of the day, your solution will either work like a actual elevator or we'll all be taking the stairs.
+At the end of the day, your solution will either work like an actual elevator or we'll all be taking the stairs.

 ## A Few Desirable Things